scalar-labs/scalardb/docs/schema-loader.md

 ### Sample usage

-With the `SchemaLoader` class, you can execute the same commands as the CLI:
+By using the `SchemaLoader` class, you can execute the same commands as the CLI:

 - To create, alter, delete, or repair tables that are defined in the schema, you can pass a ScalarDB properties file, schema, and additional options, if needed.
-- To upgrade the environment, you can pass a ScalarDB properties, and additional options, if needed.
+- To upgrade the environment, you can pass a ScalarDB properties and additional options, if needed.

 ```java
 public class SchemaLoaderSample {